home-assistant/home-assistant.io/source/_integrations/netatmo.markdown

 ## Webhooks

-The [Netatmo Smart Indoor](https://www.netatmo.com/en-gb/security/cam-indoor) or [Outdoor](https://www.netatmo.com/en-gb/security/cam-outdoor) cameras, as well as the [Netatmo Smart Smoke Alarm](https://www.netatmo.com/en-gb/security/smoke-alarm), send instant events to Home Assistant by using webhooks.
+The [Netatmo Smart Indoor](https://www.netatmo.com/en-gb/security/cam-indoor) or [Outdoor](https://www.netatmo.com/en-gb/security/cam-outdoor) cameras, [Smart Door and Window Sensors](https://www.netatmo.com/en-gb/security/cam-indoor/tag), as well as the [Netatmo Smart Smoke Alarm](https://www.netatmo.com/en-gb/security/smoke-alarm), send instant events to Home Assistant by using webhooks.
 It is required to have your camera enabled in Home Assistant.

 To be able to receive events from [Netatmo](https://www.netatmo.com/en-gb/), your Home Assistant instance needs to be accessible from the web over port `80` or `443`.
 To achieve this you can either use your Nabu Casa account or ([Home Assistant instructions](/addons/duckdns/)) and you need to have the `base_url` configured for the HTTP integration ([documentation](/integrations/http/#base_url)).